sumwale/ybox/README.md

 it only if you have never installed `pyenv` before.

-The script will try to handle installation of required packages on most modern Linux distributions (Ubuntu/Debian, Fedora, Arch Linux, OpenSUSE, macOS with homebrew), but if yours is a different one, then check [pyenv wiki](https://github.com/pyenv/pyenv/wiki) or your distribution docs/forums.
+The script will try to handle installation of required packages on most modern Linux distributions (Ubuntu/Debian, Fedora, Arch Linux, OpenSUSE, homebrew), but if yours is a different one, then check [pyenv wiki](https://github.com/pyenv/pyenv/wiki) or your distribution docs/forums.

 Next you can install the required python versions and venv environment: